-- Open your mind by practicing the 5TP.
+- Open your mind with the 5TP.

-- Discover more viewpoints by practicing the 5TP.
+- Discover more viewpoints using the 5TP.

-- Increase your creativeness by practicing the 5TP.
+- Increase your creativeness with the 5TP.

 - Increase your understanding by practicing the 5TP.